Another Book of Nothing Chapters 20 - 24:

 The concept of ‘nihilism’ or nothingness, more often than not, carries with it connotations of despair, negativity and defeat.
 It is thought to suggest that all our struggle and experience in life is all for naught, that in the end there is a just a blank - that when our life is done, we simply cease to be, like a candle flame blown out.
 It is regarded as the very antithesis of faith and hope and is taken to imply that there is no absolute value in existing at all.

 Such is the common notion of emptiness.
 It has zero value - no purpose at all, and is the very opposite of life.
 We only regard that which has form as having any meaning or significance.
 So try throwing nothing away!
-Your body would become the size of a pinhead; the universe would contract and cease to exist as such - and neither would any longer have anywhere to exist!
+Your body would become the size of a pinhead; the universe would contract into some solid mass and cease to exist as such - and neither would any longer have anywhere to exist!
 Existence itself would cease to be - without emptiness.
 And what of all our thoughts and feelings and sense perceptions - where do they exist, in what pristinely empty space of 'mind' do they appear and disappear without any trace?
 So, is emptiness really so unimportant?

 Within timelessly empty basic space is a supremely expansive